 Critical Thinking Is a Learned Skill

-Serious philosophical study is a rigorous activity that facilitates the development and growth of the mind.
-Learn to think critically.
-Demonstrate intellectual courage by facing attacks on your own most central beliefs and convictions.
-Wake up and learn to notice the transcendent, the puzzling, and the wonderful in the everyday.
-Live a life worth living.
+Philosophical study is a rigorous activity that facilitates the development and growth of the mind.
+Learn to think critically, demonstrate intellectual courage by facing criticisms of your most central beliefs and convictions, and learn how to explore the transcendent, the puzzling, and the wonderful in your everyday life.

 Majors and Minors